billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 * We asked for 1 dock/port, so there are two new rows for probes:
 (slot,port,dock) = (21,1,1) and (21,2,1).

-* Row (21,ADC) lets you enable this OneBox's ADC recording stream.
+* Row (21,XIO) lets you configure this OneBox's ADC/DAC options.

 ![](ObxCfgPrbTbl.png)